icaroferre/AudioHit/README.md

 ## About

-AudioHit is a CLI utility written in Rust and designed to help batch process audio samples in many different ways to make it easier to use them in software and hardware samplers.
+AudioHit is a CLI written in Rust and designed to help batch process audio samples in many different ways to make it easier to use them in software and hardware samplers.

 Available modes: